powerjungle/bruhbot/README.md

 ```

 add whatever port names and numbers you wish to.
 The numbers of the ports won't be printed when calling the command.

+If you get the error:

+`SASL credentials set but puresasl module not found: not initiating SASL authentication.`

+Install the `pure-sasl` module manually using pip.